aridjayarecipes/cutesrecipes.web.app/content/post/2500-recipe-of-perfect-raw-banana-cutlets.md

 1. Prepare  Oil for frying

 Enjoy guilt-free snacking with these healthy plantain cutlets.
-Raw banana (kaccha kela) is a great substitute for potatoes in various recipes &amp; is also know for number of health benefits.
+Raw banana (kaccha kela) is a great substitute for potatoes in various recipes & is also know for number of health benefits.
 Raw banana cutlets are delicious and healthy as well.
 Crunchy on the outside, soft from within, these cutlets have a lovely nutty flavor which they get from roasted peanuts.

 <!--inarticleads2-->